-It is English department policy to NOT round grades at the end of a term.
+It is the English Department policy to NOT round grades at the end of the term.
 Your grade, as calculated by PowerSchool, is the grade you will receive.

-Essay Revision Policy: You may revise most major essays (the exception being essays at the end of each grading period and the final sophomore writing portfolio) that receive a grade of 89 or lower.
-"A" papers (90 or above) are not revisable.
+Essay Revision Policy: You may revise most major essays (the exception being essays at the end of each grading period and the final sophomore writing portfolio).
 If you receive a "C" grade (score of 70 to 79) and you wish to revise your paper, you MUST meet with me within one week of receiving your graded essay to discuss the paper, then you will have one more week revise and resubmit it after our we meet.
 Remember, simply correcting mechanical errors or other such "polishing" is not sufficient to insure a higher grade; substantial revisions of content, style, focus and organization may need to be undertaken.
 If you receive a "B" grade (score of 80 to 89) and you wish to revise, you must have a session with a Writing Center tutor and provide proof of that tutoring session with your revision.
-If you ARE a Writing Center tutor, you must meet with another tutor to meet this requirement.
-An extra set of eyes on your papers is always a good thing.
 The same deadlines apply.

 At times, if the criteria for the essay is not met, students may receive a grade of "MUST BE REVISED," which means you will receive a grade of "60" in PowerSchool until you have met with me (within a week of receiving your essay back from me).
 Once we have met, you will have one week to revise the essay.
 Failure to meet with me and revise will result in a permanent "60" (not passing) grade for the essay.

 Late papers will not qualify for the revision benefit.

 When you revise an essay I will average together the point value of the original grade and the subsequent revision grade for your recorded grade.

-Remember to use all the resources this school makes available to help you do the best job you can when you first start writing: The Writing Center @ IMSA can provide one-on-one tutoring sessions, from brainstorming through proofreading; in addition to daytime hours in the Writing Center, Writing Center tutors will also be available in the IRC and one res hall during most evenings.
+Remember to use all the resources this school makes available to help you do the best job you can when you first start writing: The Writing Center @ IMSA can provide one-on-one tutoring sessions, from brainstorming through proofreading; in addition to daytime hours in the Writing Center, Writing Center tutors will also be available in the IRC and the res halls during most evenings.
+You can earn 3 points extra credit per quarter for visiting the Writing Center